isomerpages/nyp-sxd/index.md

   - infopic:
       title: Corporate & SMEs
       subtitle: SXD Training Programme
-      description: Our goal is to enhance your internal capabilities & work processes for innovation, by providing a holistic experience for both your customers & stakeholders.
+      description: We tailor our programmes to meet your specific needs.
+Ultimately providing an experiential and holistic experience for both your customers and organisation.
       button: Discover
       url: /training-programmes/overview/
       image: /images/Landing/landing_sxdcolab 02.jpg